-And the truth is: Sales process is not easy.
-Pick up the phone, finding the right prospects, answering questions, follow-ups, and closing the deal.
+Sales is all about finding the right prospects, identifying their problems, answering questions real quick, conducting follow-ups, and closing the deal.

 Cory Warfield (Connect With Him On LinkedIn)